pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 ### Configuring Amazon EC2

-The only thing that you need to configure for Amazon EC2 are the ports.
+The only thing that you need to configure for Amazon EC2 are the ports (in the Security Group used by your instanes).
 In particular, which ports to open.

 Ports for: